 Symposium 2: Inclusivity & Wellbeing: Coastal Communities in a 3°C World

 The second event in the Frontiers of Development series will centre on climate change, a 3°C rise in global temperatures and the threats this poses to oceans, water resources and coasts.
-It will take place in Rio de Janeiro, Brazil from Sunday 15 July - Wednesday 18 July 2018.
-It will discuss topics such as:
+It took place in Rio de Janeiro, Brazil from Sunday 15 July - Wednesday 18 July 2018.
+Topics under dicussion included:

 Sustainable Blue Economy